-Regarding the reduction in cross–shareholdings, for which we established a target to reduce cross–shareholdings by JPY300 billion over three years through the end of fiscal 2021, we have made steady progress through sincere dialogue with clients, selling a total amount of JPY219.4 billion (a total reduction of JPY252.1 billion including impairment losses) over two years.
-In our shift from business relationships dependent on cross–shareholdings, we are reforming our business structure while simultaneously improving risk & return.
-This is being accomplished through such means as investing, over a span of two years, approximately JPY0.8 trillion of the resources secured from reducing cross–shareholdings into quasi–equity loans or preferred stock that facilitate the business structure transformation of clients.
+Regarding the reduction in cross–shareholdings, for which we established a target to reduce cross–shareholdings by JPY 300 billion over three years through the end of fiscal 2021, we achieved our target by selling JPY 315.8 billion over the three–year period.
+In our shift from business relationships and structures dependent on cross–shareholdings, we are continuing our initiatives to reform our business structure while simultaneously improving risk & return through such means as investing the resources secured from reducing cross–shareholdings into quasi–equity loans or preferred stock that facilitate the business structure transformation of clients.

 - Acquisition cost basis

 - Of which, – JPY 315.8 billion from sales (Progress rate: 105%)

 - Basel III finalization fully effective basis, excluding Net Unrealized Gains (Losses) on Other Securities

 - Stable business operations

 - Enhance and expand personnel and IT / digital areas, both of which underpin Mizuho's competitiveness

 - Further strengthen business development in existing business areas that leverage Mizuho's strengths

 - Seek out new business areas including sustainability and digital transformation